How to close the investment gender gap

 On average, women are 18% financially worse off than men when they reach retirement.

-So maybe it’s time to heed the call from this year’s International Women’s Day for women to “earn on their own terms” – which includes making the most of the money they earn.
+So maybe like the call from this year’s International Women’s Day, it’s time to “choose to challenge” these statistics and get women making the most of the money they earn.

 These 4 steps can help you get started investing: